scrapy/scrapy/docs/topics/api.rst

         For an introduction on extensions and a list of available extensions on Scrapy see :ref:`topics-extensions`.

-    .. attribute:: spiders

-        The spider manager which takes care of loading spiders.

-        Most extensions won't need to access this attribute.

     .. attribute:: engine

         The execution engine, which coordinates the core crawling logic